asavinov/prosto/README.md

 * *Getting rid of group-by.* Data aggregation is typically performed using some kind of group-by operation. `Prosto` does not use this relational operation by providing column operations for that purpose which are simpler and more natural especially describing complex analytical workflows.

-* `Prosto` is very flexible in defining how data will be processed because it relies on user-defined functions which are minimal units of data processing.
+* *Flexibility via user-defined functions.* `Prosto` is very flexible in defining how data will be processed because it relies on user-defined functions which are its minimal units of data processing.

 # Getting started with Prosto